All Products

 config: disabled

-Save the changes and exit.
+After the modification, save and exit.

-2. Restart the instance for the configurations to take effect.
+2. Restart the ECS instance for the configurations to take effect.
 For more information, see Restart an instance.

 Ubuntu 14